 - Right to Breach Notification: Pursuant to the Health Information Technology for Economic and Clinical Health Act of 2009 (the “HITECH Act”) and the HIPAA Omnibus Final Rule (2013), you have a right to receive notice of any breach of your unsecured PHI.
 Generally, a breach occurs if an unauthorized acquisition, access, use, or disclosure of PHI compromises the security or privacy of such information.
 Security and privacy are considered compromised when the disclosure poses a significant risk of financial, reputational, or other harm to you.
 We have implemented policies and procedures to comply with the breach notification requirements under the HITECH Act.

 - Right to a copy of our Notice of Privacy Practices: We may periodically amend the Notice of Privacy Practices and you may obtain an updated Notice from our Privacy Contact at any time.

 If You Have a Complaint

 - If you have a complaint about the denial of any of the specific rights listed in Section 6 above about our Notice of Privacy Practices, or about our compliance with state and federal privacy law, please make your complaint in writing to our Compliance Officer.
 We will respond to your complaint in writing within the periods listed in Section 6 above or in any case within 60 days of the date of your complaint.
-Please write to: Melissa Hall/Compliance Officer c/o Compliance Department 10 Ragsdale Drive, Suite 101 Monterey, CA 93940
+Please write to: Anthony Serrano/Compliance Officer c/o Compliance Department 10 Ragsdale Drive, Suite 101 Monterey, CA 93940

 - If you believe we are not complying with our legal obligations to protect the privacy of your PHI, you may file a complaint with the Secretary of the U.S. Department of Health and Human Services.